SkylineCommunications/dataminer-docs/user-guide/Getting_started/DaaS/Removing_a_DaaS_system.md

 # Removing a DaaS system

 > [!WARNING]
-> When you remove a DaaS system, this is **irreversible**, and **all data of the system will be lost**.
+> When you remove a DaaS system, the system will be decomissioned.
+The DataMiner System can still be recovered upon request by contacting [daas@dataminer.services](mailto:daas@dataminer.services), however the cloud identity and shares will be lost and it will receive a new cloud identity within your organization upon recovery.

-1. On the dataminer.services page, click the ellipsis ( "...") button in the top-right corner of the box representing the system and select *Delete DMS*.
+1. In order to remove a DaaS system, you must have the necessary permissions for this system on dataminer.services in your organization.
+On the dataminer.services page, click the ellipsis ("...") button in the top-right corner of the box representing the system and select *Delete DMS*.

 1. Fill in the name of the system to confirm that this is the system you want to remove.